grnet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 - _Method_: GET
 - _URL_: http://localhost:8080/wallet/request.jwt/{transactionId}
 - _Parameters_
-  - `transactionId`: The initialized transaction's identifier
+  - `transactionId`: The initialized transaction's identifier that is found in `request_uri`.
 - _Actor_: [Wallet](src/main/kotlin/eu/europa/ec/eudi/verifier/endpoint/adapter/input/web/WalletApi.kt)

 An endpoint to be used by wallet when the OpenId4VP authorization request is passed to wallet by reference as a request_uri.
-The identifier returned from calling [Initialize transaction endpoint](#initialize-transaction-endpoint) end-point should be used to identify the request.
+The identifier in `request_uri` returned from the call to [Initialize transaction endpoint](#initialize-transaction-endpoint) end-point should be used to identify the authorization request.
+This identifier is called `transaction_id`, but actually, `request_id` would be a more proper name for this parameter because it corresponds to the requestId field of the [Presentation.Requested class](src/main/kotlin/eu/europa/ec/eudi/verifier/endpoint/domain/Presentation.kt:144) as implemented [here](src/main/kotlin/eu/europa/ec/eudi/verifier/endpoint/port/input/InitTransaction.kt:228).
+Until we clarify this, let's just keep calling it `transaction_id` in the rest of this document.

 **Usage:**
 ```bash
 curl https://localhost:8080/wallet/request.jwt/5N6E7VZsmwXOGLz1Xlfi96MoyZVC3FZxwdAuJ26DnGcan-vYs-VAKErioQ58BWEsKlVw2_X49jpZHyp0Mk9nKw
 ```
 **Returns:** The authorization request payload as a signed JWT.

 ### Get presentation definition

 - _Method_: GET
 - _URL_: http://localhost:8080/wallet/pd/{transactionId}
 - _Parameters_
-    - `transactionId`: The initialized transaction's identifier
+    - `transactionId`: The initialized transaction's identifier that is found in `request_uri`
 - _Actor_: [Wallet](src/main/kotlin/eu/europa/ec/eudi/verifier/endpoint/adapter/input/web/WalletApi.kt)

 An endpoint to be used by wallet when the presentation definition of the OpenId4VP authorization request is not embedded inline in the request but by reference as a `presentation_definition_uri`.